-- Several palettes have their own options (such as thumbnail size) accessible via the palette's flyout (under palette options). - Dock a palette to the palette well by dragging the palette's tab into the well or by selecting "Dock To Palette Well" from the flyout. - For palettes that have trash can icons, Option (Mac) / Alt (Win) -click the trash can icon to delete (layers/multiple states/channels etc.) while bypassing the dialog box. - Double clicking on any palette which lists it's contents by name will allow renaming of the item. - Palettes that are hidden behind other palettes (not just grouped) will display a (-) next to its name in the Window menu.
+- Several palettes have their own options (such as thumbnail size) accessible via the palette's flyout (under palette options). - For palettes that have trash can icons, Option (Mac) / Alt (Win) -click the trash can icon to delete (layers/multiple states/channels etc.) while bypassing the dialog box. - Double clicking on any line item in a palette which lists it's contents by name will allow renaming of the item. - Palettes that are hidden behind other palettes (not just grouped) will display a (-) next to its name in the Window menu.